Aviroop07/CVPipeline/resume.md

 ### <span style="font-family:Arial, Helvetica, sans-serif; font-size:16px; font-weight:bold; color:#0063c6;">Achievements</span>

 - **GATE CS, 2025** —  <em style="color:#555;">(Feb, 2025)</em>: AIR 65, 99.96 percentile

-- **1st Runner up in the Coding competition, 'The Turing Show', organised by RKMVERI, Belur** — RKMVERI, Belur <em style="color:#555;">(Jan, 2023)</em>: It was a part of PERCEPTRON, the annual Tech fest of RKMVERI.
-It was an enlightening experience to interact with a pool of bright minds.

 - **Jagadish Bose National Science Talent Search, Senior Scholar** — JBNSTS <em style="color:#555;">(Jul, 2022)</em>: 98.98 percentile